Have fun converting grams to cups for commonly used baking ingredients, such as flour, sugar, butter, cocoa powder, and many more.

 Your mom and Grandma always measured ingredients in this way.

-Why should you switch from using cups to a kitchen scale?
+Why should you switch from using cups to a digital scale?

 There are a few reasons why I would recommend weighing ingredients instead of using cups.